 Let’s consider how you may use anything to avoid pain.
 This will help clarify how to face pain in a non traumatic healing way.

 Many healing modalities become healthier ways to get away from pain than the traditional outlets such as alcohol, drugs, pornography, sugar and so on.
-They become a substitute for unhealthier pain numbing addictions
+Such modalities become a substitute for unhealthier pain numbing addictions.

 When you create distance between you and pain, you feel it less intensely.
 The shadow of taking such distance is you feel everything less intensely.
 The pain is still there.
 You’ve only removed yourself from it to the degree you can or need to in order to function.

 With a strong meditative or yogic practice you can vibrationally elevate yourself from feeling the raw intensity of your pain.
 You have to work hard to maintain such a vibration to avoid the inevitable crash landing into your pain.
 Without returning to thoroughly integrate your pain, you exclude pieces of you from healing.